Decolonization (medicine): Technique

 There are several decolonization regimens currently used for MRSA decolonization.
 Targeted decolonization involves screening patients for MRSA then isolating and implementing decolonization protocols only for patients who test positive for MRSA.
 On the other hand, universal decolonization involves no screening and decolonization for all patients in a given hospital setting or department.

 Products used for decolonization typically involve chlorhexidine rinses for bathing or showering, a mouthwash to clean the oral cavity, and a nasal spray containing mupirocin.
 It is important to include a mouthwash and nasal spray as individuals commonly carry MRSA in the nose, mouth, and throat.
 Chlorhexidine is a disinfectant that is used to disinfect skin prior to surgery, surgical instrument sterilization, and in hand disinfectants in healthcare settings.
 In the mouthwash form, it is commonly used for gingivitis.
-Mupirocin is a topical antibiotic commonly used for superficial skin infections and has been approved by the FDA nasal decolonization.
+Mupirocin is a topical antibiotic commonly used for superficial skin infections and has been approved by the FDA for nasal decolonization.
 Though these are the most commonly used products, there are a number of alternative antibiotics and antiseptics, like povidone-iodine, that are used in decolonization.

 Typically, patients use chlorhexidine shampoo or body wash daily and mupirocin nasal spray twice daily.
 The duration of product use for optimal effect is still being studied, but the most widely studied regimen recommends use of the products as mentioned previously for five days twice a month over a sixth month period.
 There is limited data supporting decolonization or recommendations of duration of decolonization in outpatient settings.